sfalkner/SpySMAC/README.md

 #PACKAGE CONTENTS
   examples     - directory containing a small set of instances and miniSAT

+  cmd_building_scripts - directory with example script how to write your own command line builder

   fanova       - powerful parameter importance evaluation package

   pysmac       - a package providing the python inteface to SMAC